1. Colour Correction 101

 2. Sound Editing 101

-Problem: There’s a distracting buzz or hum in the background!
+Problem: There are distracting sounds in the background!

-Remember that we have an amazing library of nearly 20,000 songs and sound effects available on the network.
-Go to Finder > Go > Connect To Server…, then type in smb://125-v02-001 and press Connect.
-It will list off the available network drives and add Student_Resources.
+Solution: Reduce the gain or eliminate the in-camera audio entirely.
+Sound effects can be rerecorded or quickly pulled from our network.
+Remember that We have an amazing library of nearly 20,000 songs and sound effects available on the network.
+Go to the explorer and scroll down to My PC and select the “Public” drive.
 This is where you can find the project instructions and examples.
-You will navigate to Student_Resources > Course Resources > Computers > Misc Resources > Audio Stuff.
-You can quick-preview SFX on the Mac by pressing the spacebar.
-When you find a sound you’d like to use, copy it to the project folder on your computer’s hard drive.
+You will navigate to Course Resources > Computers > Misc Resources > Audio Stuff.
+Hold the ALT key and drag the folder to your computer to create a shortcut (NOT A COPY).
+Parse through the many folders, and when you find a sound you’d like to use, copy it to the project folder on your computer’s hard drive (do not drag it directly into your project!).
+You can also pull sounds from Youtube and other streaming sites using a downloader like iyoutubetomp4.com, but be sure you are only doing so under Fair Use.